makamkh889/GazeGuard-Extension/README.md

 # GazeGuard Extension

-The GazeGuard Extension is a tool designed to hide human bodies from images across all tabs.
-It utilizes [YOLOv8](https://github.com/ultralytics/ultralytics) and [YOLOv5](https://github.com/ultralytics/yolov5) models to achieve this functionality.
+The GazeGuard Extension is a tool designed to hide human bodies from images across all tabs.by using [YOLOv8](https://github.com/ultralytics/ultralytics) and [YOLOv5](https://github.com/ultralytics/yolov5) models to make segmentation.

 ## Features
 - Automatically hides human bodies from images in all tabs.